 Distribution primary systems come in different types of shapes and sizes.
-All types of arrangements depend on the street layouts, total shape of the area will covered by the electric circuit, any kind of obstacles (like small River, Lakes) and where the big loads consumer are present.
+All types of arrangements depending on the street layouts, the total shape of the area will be covered by the electric circuit, any kind of obstacles (like small River, Lakes) and where the big load’s consumer are present.

 Normally a common suburban electric layout system has the main feeder along a street with laterals tapped down side streets or into developments.
 But radial distribution feeders may have extensive ramification whatever it takes to get to the loads.
 For an express feeder serves the load concentrations for some distance from the electric substation.
 Three phases mainline use to run a distance before tapping loads off to customers.

-The circuits use to operate radially, but if any kind of fault occurs on one of the circuits then the tie switches allow some portion of the faulted circuit to be restored quickly.
-Usually this kind of switches are manually operated but some utilities use automated switches or reclosers to perform these operations more automatically.
+The circuits used to operate radially, but if any kind of fault occurs on one of the circuits then the tie switches allow some portion of the faulted circuit to be restored quickly.
+Usually, this kind of switches are manually operated but some utilities use automated switches or reclosers to perform these operations more automatically.

-A primary loop scheme is more reliable service and it’s sometimes offered for critical loads such as hospitals and some emergency sector.
-But the key feature is that, this circuit system is routed through each critical customer transformer.
-If suddenly, any part of the primary circuit is faulted then all critical customers can fed by re-configuring the transformer switches.
+A primary loop scheme is a more reliable service and it’s sometimes offered for critical loads such as hospitals and some emergency sector.
+But the key feature is that this circuit system is routed through each critical customer transformer.
+If suddenly, any part of the primary circuit is faulted then all critical customers can be fed by re-configuring the transformer switches.

 But the primary loop systems are sometimes used on distribution systems for some areas needing very high reliability.
-But in the open loop systems or design, where the loop use to left normally open at the some point and the primary loop systems have no benefits for momentary interruptions or any voltage sags.
+But in the open loop systems or design, where the loop used to left normally open at the same point and the primary loop systems have no benefits for momentary interruptions or any voltage sags.
 It’s operated in a closed loop system.